 Attaining health and wellness is a goal that almost everyone strives for, but few truly achieve.
 With so many distractions in daily life, from work and school to fun with friends, remembering to carve out a portion of your day for a consistent wellness routine is a serious challenge.

 However, it’s not impossible.
 There are steps that you can take today to change your habits, refocus your energy, and approach health and wellness with a mindset that paves the way for success.
-If you have been losing your energy and feeling stressed out lately and you need help to achieve optimal health, contact Functional Medicine Associates for a consultation.
+If you have been losing your energy and feeling stressed out lately and you need help to achieve optimal health.
 In this post, we’ll walk you through some of our favorite ways.
 Read through these 7 tips and mix and match your favorites to help you build wellness routines that work for you.

 Start the day with a moment of mindfulness

 Mindfulness is all the rage these days — and with good reason.
 Spending just a few minutes each day focused and mindful of your thoughts can have tons of beneficial effects on your mood.
 Think of it essentially as a refresh button for your mind.
-It clears away the anxiety and clutter and leaves room for focus and attention and if you combine your mindfulness with Washtingtonian products you will see great results.
+It clears away the anxiety and clutter and leaves room for focus and great results.

 New to the practice?
 Here are just a few ways that you can incorporate mindfulness into your daily routine:

 - Mindful meditation: You can use guided meditation to take you on a journey through your thoughts, focusing on positivity and kindness.